 When to Seek Evaluation

-If you are experiencing persistent numbness or tingling, weakness in your hands, pain that interferes with daily activities, or symptoms that are getting worse over time, it is important to be evaluated.
+If you are experiencing persistent numbness or tingling, weakness in your hands, pain that interferes with daily activities, worsening symptoms, or traumatic injury to the hand or fingers, it is important to be evaluated.

 Schedule a Consultation